dotnet/runtime/docs/coreclr/botr/ryujit-overview.md

 * Elimination of “comma” nodes (`GT_COMMA`).
 These nodes are introduced for convenience during importation, during which a single tree is constructed at a time, and not incorporated into the statement list until it is completed.
 When it is necessary, for example, to store a partially-constructed tree into a temporary variable, a `GT_COMMA` node is used to link it into the tree.
 However, in later phases, these comma nodes are an impediment to analysis, and thus are eliminated.
   * In some cases, it is not possible to fully extract the tree into a separate statement, due to execution order dependencies.
 In these cases, an “embedded” statement is created.
 While these are conceptually very similar to the `GT_COMMA` nodes, they do not masquerade as expressions.
 * Elimination of “QMark” (`GT_QMARK`/`GT_COLON`) nodes is actually done at the end of morphing, long before the current rationalization phase.
 The presence of these nodes made analyses (especially dataflow) overly complex.
-* Elimiation of statements.
+* Elimination of statements.
 Without statements, the execution order of a basic block's contents is fully defined by the `gtNext`/`gtPrev` links between `GenTree` nodes.

 For our earlier example (Example of Post-Import IR), here is what the simplified dump looks like just prior to Rationalization (the $ annotations are value numbers).
 Note that some common subexpressions have been computed into new temporary lclVars, and that computation has been inserted as a `GT_COMMA` (comma) node in the IR: